Asymptotic Log-concavity of Dominant Lower Bruhat Intervals via Brunn--Minkowski Inequality: Introduction

-Schubert varieties are certain subvarieties of generalized flag varieties.
+Schubert varieties are certain subvarieties of flag varieties.
 They are projective algebraic varieties that are usually singular.
-Studying classes of Schubert varieties in the cohomology ring of the generalized flag variety leads to important results in enumerative geometry (the classical ``Schubert calculus''), while the study of the intersection cohomology of Schubert varieties plays a fundamental role in the representation theory of Lie-theoretic objects (the ``Kazhdan--Lusztig theory'').
-Following Bj\"orner and Ekedahl \cite{bjorner2009shape}, we are interested in the study of the behavior of the Betti numbers of Schubert varieties.
+Studying classes of Schubert varieties in the cohomology ring of the flag variety leads to important results in enumerative geometry (the classical ``Schubert calculus''), while the study of their intersection cohomology plays a fundamental role in the representation theory of Lie-theoretic objects (the ``Kazhdan--Lusztig theory'').
+Following Bj\"orner and Ekedahl~\cite{bjorner2009shape}, we are interested in the behavior of the Betti numbers of Schubert varieties.